Lorna Kapunan

-Lorna Taaca Pantajo-Kapunan (born April 1, 1952) is a Filipina lawyer, radio host, and columnist.
+Lorna Taaca Patajo-Kapunan (born April 1, 1952) is a Filipina lawyer, radio host, and columnist.

 Personal life

-Kapunan is the daughter of retired Supreme Court Justice Lino M. Patanjo and Cristeta Taaca Pantajo.
+Kapunan is the daughter of retired Supreme Court Justice Lino M. Patajo and Cristeta Taaca Patajo.

 Education

 Kapunan studied political science at the University of the Philippines Diliman, and later joined its law school.

 She also had seminar courses in Japan Institute of Invention and Innovation (JIII) Tokyo (1997); National Institute of Humanitarian Law, San Remo Italy (September 2005); Summer Course International Humanitarian Law, Magdalene College, Cambridge University, London UK (July 2010).

 Legal career

 Kapunan worked as a lawyer for ACCRA in 1986.

 Senior Partner of the Kapunan Lotilla Garcia & Castillo Law Offices from 2009 until 2011.

 She founded in 2011 the Kapunan Garcia & Castillo Law Offices.
 That time, she was already known as an expert for litigation on licensing law, franchising, corporate and commercial law, joint ventures, mergers and acquisitions, international humanitarian law, family law, estate law and succession and entertainment law.

 In 2016, she was named by Filipina Women's Network as one of the 100 most influential Filipino women.

-Some of Kapunan's notable clients include businessman Atong Ang, basketball player James Yap, doctor Hayden Kho, actress Rhian Ramos, and Janet Lim-Napoles, the alleged mastermind of the Priority Development Assistance Fund scam.
+Some of Kapunan's notable clients include businessman and gaming tycoon Atong Ang, basketball player James Yap, doctor Hayden Kho, actress Rhian Ramos, and Janet Lim-Napoles, the alleged mastermind of the Priority Development Assistance Fund scam.